Collards Manual

 2.1 Installation

-While Collards should be portable to any OS, it is only tested on Linux.
+While Collards should be portable to any OS that runs Lisp, it is only tested on Linux.
 Notably, the serve command may not work on non-linux OSes.

 The only way to install Collards today is building it yourself.